Free-energy variations for determinantal 2D plasmas with holes: Introduction

 \section{Introduction}

 The 2D classical Coulomb gas\footnote{Always understood as the one-component plasma, hereafter.}, on top of being an emblematic statistical physics model in its own right, is widely studied for its many connections with different fields of physics and mathematics~\cite{Forrester-10,ForByu-25,Klevtsov-16,Lewin-22,Serfaty-24,Rougerie-Elliott}.
 Of chief interest is the model's behavior for large particle numbers $N$, in particular effects beyond mean-field (MF) theory.
 Indeed, in the setting of our interest below, the leading order behavior is dictated by a non-linear effective one-particle theory, setting the macroscopic distribution of charges (the droplet).
 After zooming in on the microscopic inter-particles scale, a thermodynamic limit emerges as a local density approximation (LDA) of the original problem, where the ``local density'' is given by mean-field theory.
 Fluctuations beyond that are governed by a gaussian free field (GFF) emerging from the LDA.
 Recent years have seen this picture confirmed in great generality, we refer to~\cite{Serfaty-24}, in particular Section 9 therein for extensive review and references to the literature.
-Closest to our setting below, see in particular~\cite{BauBouNikYau-15,BauBouNikYau-16,LebSer-15,LebSer-16}.
+Closest to our setting below, see in particular~\cite{AmeHedMak-11,BauBouNikYau-15,BauBouNikYau-16,LebSer-15,LebSer-16}.

 The behavior beyond LDA remains elusive, contrarily to the corresponding question for related 1D models (1D log-gases~\cite{BorGui-13,BorGui-24}).
-Predictions from the physics literature~\cite{JanManPis-94,JanTri-00,ZabWie-06} pointing to further signatures of the emergent GFF and topological effects have so far been mathematically vindicated only in special determinantal cases (and thus, for a specific temperature choice): on Riemann surfaces without boundaries~\cite{KleMaMarWie-17,SheYu-25,Bourgoin-25}, in a radial context~\cite{AmeChaCro-23,ByuKanSeo-23,AllForLahShe-25,AllLah-25}, for a model with at most one hole in the droplet~\cite{ByuSeoYan-24}, for special models leading to disconnected droplets~\cite{ByuLeeYan-21,Byun-25} etc ...
+Predictions from the physics literature~\cite{JanManPis-94,JanTri-00,ZabWie-06} pointing to further signatures of the emergent GFF and topological effects have so far been mathematically vindicated only in special determinantal cases (and thus, for a specific temperature choice): on the sphere with holes at the poles~\cite{ByuForLah-25,ByuCharMorSim-25,CriKui-22,BraDraSafWom-18}, on Riemann surfaces without boundaries~\cite{KleMaMarWie-17,SheYu-25,Bourgoin-25}, in a radial context~\cite{AmeChaCro-23,ByuKanSeo-23,AllForLahShe-25,AllLah-25}, for a model with at most one hole in the droplet~\cite{ByuSeoYan-24,ByuYanYoo-26}, for special models leading to disconnected droplets~\cite{ByuLeeYan-21,Byun-25} etc ...

 Our purpose is to investigate some of the signatures of the conjectured free-energy expansions~\cite{JanManPis-94,JanTri-00,ZabWie-06} in a special (determinantal) model where the droplet is non-radial and can have several holes.
 We cannot provide a full free-energy expansion, but we obtain clear signatures of the ``topological'' $\log N$ terms of the expansion~\footnote{In the convention we follow, the leading MF term is of order $N^2$, the LDA term of order $N$ being often considered the leading one when dealing with a neutral homogeneous system~\cite{JanManPis-94}.}, and some of the expected invariance features of the $O(1)$ terms.